-CHORIZO will deliver 3 kinds of outputs aiming for different kinds of impact.
+CHORIZO delivers 3 kinds of outputs aiming for different kinds of impact.

-First, new evidence will be generated on different aspects leading to IP1, 2 and 3 (Figure 2).
-The project will provide new knowledge on the appropriateness and impact of specific FLW prevention/reduction actions and on how social norms influence FLW behaviour.
-CHORIZO will foster the diffusion of this new knowledge through Open Science.
+First, new evidence is generated on different aspects leading to IP1, 2 and 3 (Figure 2).
+The project provides new knowledge on the appropriateness and impact of specific FLW prevention/reduction actions and on how social norms influence FLW behaviour.
+CHORIZO fosters the diffusion of this new knowledge through Open Science.

-CHORIZO will develop sector specific guidance to change social norms, including policy.
+CHORIZO has developed sector specific guidance to change social norms, including policy.
 Communication and education packages together with capacity building activities will contribute in changing social norms towards zero FLW at the consumer, corporate and policy level (IP4).

 A second set of outputs are tools that support the innovation within FLW prevention and reduction activities (IP 5 and 6).
 For example, a FLW prevention/reduction index can guide food actors in prioritising alternative actions based on results previously achieved.
-The FLW rapid appraisal tool being a simplified and interactive version of the modelling backbone, will provide actors with knowledge on the key social norms that drive FLW in their contextual environment.
+The FLW rapid appraisal tool being a simplified and interactive version of the modelling backbone, provides actors with knowledge on the key social norms that drive FLW in their contextual environment.
 Furthermore, there will be emphasis on the exploitation of the CHORIZO 'Insighter' datahub involving the rules-based data sharing of empirical evidence between data providers and consumers, and the provision of services to corporate actors pursuing FLW prevention initiatives.